© MMXVI/MMXIX - McGeoch Technology Limited - All Rights Reserved

 Shipbuilders and launched on 2nd March 1991.
 After

-of its name – the original was a Dreadnaught Class Battleship
+third of its name – the original was a Dreadnaught Class

-and British Admiral Sir John Jellicoe’s Flagship in the 1916
+Battleship and British Admiral Sir John Jellicoe’s Flagship in

-Battle of Rutland – the ship is extensively fitted with McGeoch
+the 1916 Battle of Rutland – the ship is extensively fitted with

-which, like the vessel itself, have clearly stood the test of time.
+systems which, like the vessel itself, have clearly stood the

-castings bearing the name ‘McGEOCH’ remain firm and strong and continue to illuminate a safe path for sailors on the ship’s main
+original castings bearing the name ‘McGEOCH’ remain firm and strong and continue to illuminate a safe path for sailors on the

-decks and gangways.
-Their long, almost trouble-free service life is testament to the availability of ‘off-the-shelf’ spares from the
+ship’s main decks and gangways.
+Their long, almost trouble-free service life is testament to the availability of ‘off-the-shelf’

 HMS Iron Duke is 190m long and 9m at its widest point.
 She carries a number of weapons and sensors which make her a multi-